firebase/flutterfire/docs/remote-config/_get-started.md

 Real-time Remote Config signals to connected devices when updates are available and automatically fetches the changes after you publish a new Remote Config version.

+Please note that real-time Remote Config is not available for Web.

 1. In your app, use `onConfigUpdated` to start listening for updates and automatically fetch any new parameter values.
 Implement the onUpdate() callback to activate the updated config.
    ```dart
     remoteConfig.onConfigUpdated.listen((event) async {